Causes of World War II

 - How would this article be different without the inclusion of Getz’s grandfather in the narrative?
 Do you think you would still understand and think about the major developments in World War II in the way that you do now?
 Does this personal story help deepen your understanding of the war?
 Why or why not?

-- Consider your friends and family members, and how you might weave the narrative of a grandparent, or someone whose life story you know very well, into historical.
+- Consider your friends and family members, and how you might weave the narrative of a grandparent, or someone whose life story you know very well, into historical events on the grandest scale.
 How does it help you understand and appreciate history when you successfully weave together the personal and the global, or universal?

 Closer: Causes of World War II